wangyh082/scBGEDA/README.md

 python SDDA.py

-You can will obtain ten mat files in ten random seeds.
-Then you can run the main.m to get the clustering result for "Adam" dataset.
+Then you can will obtain ten mat files in ten random seeds.

+Next, you can run the main.m using Matlab to get the clustering result for "Adam" dataset.

+Finally, you can achieve the median values of ARI and NMI, respectively.

 ## Contact